 A direct current (DC) motor is a cheap and simple type of electric powered motor.
 DC motors have a high number of rotations per minute (RPM) varying from 2000 to 10000 rpm.
-The rotation direction can be reversed by reversing the current.
-You can do that by using a so-called H-bridge motordriver.
+The rotation direction of a brushed DC-motor can be reversed by reversing the current.
+You can do that by using a so-called H-bridge motor-driver.
 A downside of these motors is that they do not have much power or torque.
 Therefor they are not suitable for moving objects without gears or another type of transmission.

 - Voltage (V)

-- Current (A, usually specified without load and at optimal efficiency)
+- Current (A).
+Usually specified without load and at optimal efficiency.
+Higher mechanical load results in higher current.

 - Rotation speed (rpm, usually specified without load and at optimal efficiency)

-- Torgue (Nm, usually specified at optimal efficiency)
+- Torque (Nm, usually specified at optimal efficiency)

 - Stall torque(Nm, the torque at which the motor will stop turning)